-

 Heat pumps operate perfectly at temperatures well below zero.
 Even when the outside air or water feels ‘cold’ to us, it still contains huge amounts of useful energy.

-The most common type, air-source heat pumps, relies on a transfer of air.
-During the winter, they move hot air from outside to inside, keeping the house warm even when it’s freezing outdoors.
+Air-source heat pumps move energy in the air from outside to inside, keeping the house warm even when it’s freezing outdoors.
 During the summer, they move hot air from inside to outside to heat the house.

 On the other hand, ground-source heat pumps transfer heat between your home and the outside ground.
 Unlike the air, the temperature of the ground remains consistent throughout the year.